 Advantages of thinner line

 Thin line is harder for the trout to see, it also creates less resistance through the water.
-Which means it does not dull the action of a lure as much as heavier line.
+This means it does not dull the action of a lure as much as heavier line.

 1) Trout have excellent senses, not only can they see the line.
 They can also sense the line, thicker diameter lines create more vibrations through the water, which can give the trout the impression that something ‘large’ is lurking nearby.
-The trout does not know what it is, but they are less likely to leave the relative safety of their lay to strike when there is an unknown presence in the water.
+Trout do not know what it is, but they are less likely to leave the relative safety of their lay to strike when there is an unknown presence in the water.

 2) Fishing line, excluding braid but including monofilament and fluorocarbon is nearly invisible in the water.
 But the shadow the line casts is real, and has the potential of spooking fish.
 I will go as far to claim, that more trout will be spooked by the shadow of the line than the line itself.
 Again, the shadow is an unknown, and trout are rarely willing to take any risks.
 So a thinner line, creates a thinner shadow which is less likely to spook fish.